Novixx-Systems/NovixxWebSharp/README.md

 Novixx WebSharp is a library to create websites in C#!
 It is easy to use.

+# How to install?

+Either go to the releases tab, or install it [from NuGet](https://www.nuget.org/packages/NovixxWebSharp)

 # How to use?

 Import the library (obviously) and then create a new instance of the `Website` class.